AbdulghaniAlhazmi/NewsApp/README.md

 ## Technologies used:
-This application was built using the following technologies:
+This application built using the following technologies:
 ### For Programming the app:
 * Android Studio.
 * MVVM Architecture.